ScottGriffin213/BundleBouncer/README.md

 ### Shitlist Additions

-Please send any crasher, lagger, or otherwise malicious avatar IDs to `scgriffin213@outlook.com` (this is not my real email, but will still reach me). **DO NOT REPORT THESE AVATARS TO THE ISSUE LIST ABOVE!**
+Please send any crasher, lagger, or otherwise malicious avatar IDs to scgriffin213@outlook.com (this is not my real email, but will still reach me). **DO NOT REPORT THESE AVATARS TO THE ISSUE LIST ABOVE!**

 Include the following:

-* Asset ID (avtr_ or file_)
+* Asset ID (`avtr_` or `file_`)
-* SHA256 of assetbundle, if known
+* Assetbundle and/or its SHA256 checksum, if known
 * Avatar Name, if available
 * Pictures, if available
 * Description of malicious behaviour